Our top pick for

 While American National Bankshares's payout ratio might seem fairly standard, it's worth remembering that American National Bankshares may be investing much of the rest of its net profits in future growth.

-American National Bankshares Inc. operates as the bank holding company for American National Bank and Trust Company that provides financial products and services.
+American National Bankshares Inc. operates as the bank holding company for American National Bank and Trust Company that provides financial products and services in Virginia and North Carolina.
 The company operates through two segments, Community Banking, and Trust and Investment Services.
 It accepts deposit products, including checking, money market, savings, and consumer and commercial time deposits, as well as certificates of deposit.
 The company's loan products comprise commercial and residential real estate loans, commercial loans to small and medium-sized businesses, construction and land development loans, home equity loans, mortgage loans, and consumer loans.
-It also offers trust and investment services, such as estate planning, trust account administration, and retail brokerage services; online and telephone banking services; insurance services; and investment management services, including purchasing equity, fixed income, and mutual fund investments for customer accounts, as well as operates thirty-eight automated teller machines.
-As of December 31, 2019, it operated twenty-six banking offices; and one loan production offices in Roanoke, Virginia.
-American National Bankshares Inc. was founded in 1909 and is headquartered in Danville, Virginia.
+It also offers trust and investment services, such as estate planning, trust account administration, and retail brokerage services; online and telephone banking services; insurance services; and investment management services, including purchasing equity, fixed income, and mutual fund investments for customer accounts, as well as operates 37 automated teller machines.
+As of December 31, 2020, it operated 26 banking offices; and one loan production offices in Roanoke, Virginia.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.